Award Banner

 Maid jaywalked with 4-year-old girl who was killed in River Valley accident: Traffic police

-Zara Mei Orlic died on Jan 23 when a car hit her at Institution Hill at River Valley.
+A 4-year-old girl died on Jan 23 when a car hit her at Institution Hill at River Valley.

-PHOTO: Shin Min Daily News, Nick Orlic
+PHOTO: Shin Min News file

-Zara had suddenly appeared between two stationary vehicles parked along Institution Hill, which is a two-lane road, when a car driving from the opposite direction hit her.
+The little girl had suddenly appeared between two stationary vehicles parked along Institution Hill, which is a two-lane road, when a car driving from the opposite direction hit her.

 Traffic Police station inspector (SI) Muhammad Firdaus Suleiman was called as a witness.

-Zara's parents were present in the court room at the hearing.
+The girl's parents were present in the court room at the hearing.
 Her mother choked up several times as SI Firdaus recounted what happened.

-SI Firdaus said when the car collided with Zara, she fell onto the road and the car ran across her body.
-She was bleeding from her nose and mouth, was not responsive, and subsequently found to be in traumatic arrest.
+SI Firdaus said when the car hit the child, who was about 1m tall, she fell onto the road and the car ran across her body.

 SI Firdaus said according to the car driver, a 40-year-old woman who was arrested following the incident, she was driving home along Institution Hill after picking up her two children from school.

-She suddenly felt that her car had hit and gone over something when she checked her rearview mirror and realised she had hit a child, said SI Firdaus.
+She suddenly felt that her car had hit and gone over something when she checked her rear-view mirror and realised she had hit a child, said SI Firdaus.

 On whether any action will be taken against the driver or the maid, the court heard that the Attorney-General's Chambers will decide after the coroner's findings are released.

-ST understands the maid, who began working for the Orlic family in October 2023, is still working for them.
+ST understands the maid, who began working for the family in October 2023, is still working for them.

-SI Firdaus said it was not the first time the maid had used this route to jaywalk with the children after picking them up from preschool.
+SI Firdaus said it was not the first time the maid had used this route to jaywalk with the children after picking them up from pre-school.

 He added that despite their warnings, the maid still crossed the road at Institution Hill and this was the normal route she took after picking up the children.